9Mohamedismail/LAB4/README.md

 - script.js contains all the javascript for this project
 - squirrel.png is for our logo
 - style.css contains our CSS for this project
+- Squirrel_Frontend_Showcase is a video that shows our entire front end without you having to download anything!

 <br>
 <hr>